openxla/stablehlo/docs/spec.md

 (or, in other words, two axes) - 0th dimension and 1st dimension - whose sizes are 2 and 3.
 Its rank is 2.

-Shapes can be partially or completely unknown (dynamic).
+Shapes can be partially or completely unknown (dynamic), e.g. `tensor<?x2xf64>` is partially unknown and `tensor<?x?xf64>` is completely unknown.
 Dynamic dimension sizes are represented using a `?`.
-Shapes may not be unranked.
+Shapes cannot be unranked.

 In the future, we are planning to explore extending tensor types beyond dimension sizes and element types, for example, to include layouts